 Another cost you’ll need to evaluate and account for is Product Support and any other managed services the vendor will provide.

 As we’ve previously mentioned, on-premise deployments require you to have IT infrastructure on your premises.
 When building your budget, it’s important that you evaluate the potential cost of having to purchase and maintain this IT infrastructure (servers, machines, hardware), as well as the knowledgeable IT personnel to manage it.

-Updates & Maintenance
+Updates & maintenance

 The great thing about technology is that it’s constantly evolving and improving, and the same goes for software.
 As new functionality, tools, and improved interfaces become available, you’re going to want to upgrade to new versions.
-Upgrading to newer versions within your on-premise IT infrastructure can be costly; requiring redeployment of the new version, revalidation efforts, potential rework of procedures, not to mention the fee the vendor will charge you for the upgrade license.
+Upgrading to newer versions within your on-premise IT infrastructure can be costly; requiring redeployment of the new version, re-validation efforts, a potential rework of procedures, not to mention the fee the vendor will charge you for the upgrade license.

 You’ll also want to account for annual maintenance costs of the application you deploy.
 These costs will primarily come from the software vendor but you may also have costs incurred to maintain your IT environment.

 Cloud models by nature offer a more economical way to scale your IT budget.
 Whether you go with a dedicated cloud environment or a multi-tenant SaaS service you’ll incur costs to set up the environment, validate and train, however, for SaaS these upfront costs should be a fraction of the cost compared to an on-premise setup.
 This is primarily due to the SaaS vendor performing a lot of the technical maintenance as part of the service.